A multi-level analysis of data quality for formal software citation: Dataset

 \section{Dataset}

-A dataset to analyze all aspects outlined in Section~\ref{sec:analyses} was established by extending the annotation of the SoMeSci dataset~\citep{SoMeSci} covering informal software mentions to also exhaustively cover formal software citations.
+A high-quality dataset to analyze all aspects outlined in Section~\ref{sec:analyses} was established by with quality control at each annotation step.
+The dataset was based on the SoMeSci corpus of informal software mention in scientific publications, which was extended to also cover formal citation.
 SoMeSci is a manually annotated dataset with data quality ensured by high Inter Annotator Agreement (IAA) of $\kappa{=} .82$.
 It covers several aspects of software mentions within scientific literature of which we utilize the information on informal software mentions and their associated formal citations.
+The approach of extending SoMeSci was chosen as the performed annotation required considerable manual effort (details described below), which could be systematically reduced based on SoMeSci, without restricting gold standard annotation quality.

 Overall, SoMeSci contains 1367 articles in four sets with varying sources and annotation properties: \emph{PLoS methods} includes 480 methods sections from articles published by the open source scientific publisher PLoS; \emph{PLoS sentences} includes selected sentences from 677 articles published by PLoS; \emph{PubMed fulltext} includes 100 full-text document publications from the PubMed Central Open Access (PMC OA) set; \emph{Creation sentences} includes selected sentences from 110 articles selected from PLoS and PMC OA that specifically publish software.
 Within those articles, a total of 3756 in-text mentions of software and 591 corresponding in-text citations are contained.
 An example of such an annotation is illustrated in Figure~\ref{fig:somesci_ex} with the corresponding bibliographic entry provided in Listing~\ref{list:xml_ref}.